pjf/pjf.github.io/tech/_posts/gittip.md

 involved.

 AdaCamp is this weekend, and I am sure it will include much discussion about Gittip.
-I'm really glad for that, AdaCamp is an *excellent* place for these discussions to be happening.
+I'm really glad for that; AdaCamp is an *excellent* place for these discussions to be happening.
 There's also been a lot of discussion on IRC on #atunit on Freenode.
 If you're interested in participating, I suggest you head over there.

-If you've been involved in those discussions, either at AdaCamp or elsewhere, and would like to co-present at OS Bridge then I would invite you to contact me.
+If you've been involved in those discussions, either at AdaCamp or elsewhere, and would like to co-present at OS Bridge, then I would invite you to contact me.
 You need to be at the conference, and you need to be willing to sit down with me earlier in the week to flesh things out, to make sure that what's going to be said is going to be constructive and helpful.

-In case there's any question, I will absolutely be discussing the issues of radical transparency versus safety and consent, particuarly in the context of gittip itself.
+In case there's any question, I will absolutely be discussing the issues of radical transparency versus safety and consent, particularly in the context of Gittip itself.
 I will also be encouraging discussion from the audience.

 If you can't be at the conference, or don't feel comfortable